ontolex/morph/draft.md

 >---

 For instance, for Latin verbs, in addition to the citation form, dictionaries also record "principal parts" -- i.e., a set of forms from which the full paradigm of a lexeme can be inferred.
 E.g., the entry for *rumpo* in the Lewis and Short dictionary lists the forms:
-- *rumpo*, displaying the present stem *rump-*, and from which other forms displaying the present stem can be inferred;
+- *rumpo*, displaying the present stem *rump-*, from which other forms displaying the present stem can be inferred;
-- *rupi*, displaying the perfect stem *rup-*, and from which other forms displaying the perfect stem can be inferred;
+- *rupi*, displaying the perfect stem *rup-*, from which other forms displaying the perfect stem can be inferred;
-- *ruptum*, displaying the so-called third stem *rupt-*, and from which other forms displaying the third stem can be inferred;
+- *ruptum*, displaying the so-called third stem *rupt-*, from which other forms displaying the third stem can be inferred;

 This can be modelled with ontolex-Morph as follows: